Send the link below via email or IMCopy

 Your ability to plan the project, make precise measurements and prepare accurate records.
 (Progress, Logbook, Meetings with supervisor, Method in Research Paper.)

 Your ability to evaluate published work, your own personal work, to analyze numerical data (as appropriate), argue logically and draw valid conclusions.
 (Research paper, presentation, defense.)

 You ability to relate your findings to knowledge of the work of others.
-(Research paper.)
+(Up to 10 Page Research paper.)

 The thoroughness with which you tacked the work in relation to the time available.
 (Supervisor's assessment with evidence provided by log book.)